 The Fort to Sea trail makes a great day hike if you have prepared well.
 There are sections of the trail that are steep, going both uphill and downhill, sections of the trail that can be slick and muddy, and areas without much vegetative cover.
 Know before you go what the weather will be like, where you are going, and how you will get back to your car (remember it is 6.5 miles ONE WAY).
 There are bathrooms at the trail head, sunset beach, and about halfway through.
 There are no water fountains so make sure you bring plenty of water and snacks.
 Please also plan on packing out anything you pack in as there are no trash cans along the way.
 Check out our safety page for more tips to prepare for your hike, and stop in at the visitor center before you go to pay the entrance fee, grab a trail map and check in with the ranger regarding any trail closures or dangerous conditions.

 Timing depends on speed and amount of stops you take.
-We suggest not starting the trail after 2pm.

 Your leashed dogs are welcome on the Fort to Sea trail, please pick up after them.